 A strangely forgotten claimant to the much contested title of "Source of the Nile."

-On August 3rd, 1858, John Hanning Speke discovered the source of the Nile—in a sense.
+On August 3, 1858, John Hanning Speke discovered the source of the Nile—in a sense.
 What remains unquestionable is the fact that this spot became the source of a historic feud between Speke and his expedition-mate, Richard Francis Burton, who were once united in a hellbent quest to pinpoint the same headwaters David Livingstone infamously failed to locate.

 The rift between the two men, however, would never heal.
 Speke, now a hero of the Age of Explorers, published two books that made him look a braggart.
 Burton, meanwhile, refused to accept defeat.
-A public debate between the two men was scheduled to take place at the British Association to settle matters once and for all, but on the day before the debate, Speke suffered an accidental, fatal rifle shot to the head while hunting the day before the debate; popular assumption became that Speke’s death was a well-disguised suicide, motivated by a fear of facing Burton in public.
+A public debate between the two men was scheduled to take place at the British Association to settle matters once and for all, but on the day before the debate, Speke suffered an accidental, fatal rifle shot to the head while hunting.
+Popular assumption became that Speke’s death was a well-disguised suicide, motivated by a fear of facing Burton in public.

 The source of all this tumult is marked by a modest sign that reads “The Source of R. Nile - Jinja - World’s Longest River” at Ripon Falls, a series of cataracts that are partially submerged due to dams constructed downriver.
 A small cafe and shops, as well as boat dock with tours for hire, are located adjacent to this monument.

 Know Before You Go

 The site is best accessed via boat, and boat trips to the marker are available.
 Camping and nature walks are available nearby.
 It's also a great area for birdwatching.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook